pragadhisri-kr/-AI_ProblemSolving_-145-157-/README.md

 ### Description

-A robot rearranges blocks from an initial configuration to a goal configuration using valid moves.
+A warehouse robot rearranges blocks from an initial configuration into a desired goal configuration.
+The robot follows valid rules where only the top block of any stack can be moved, and each move transforms the system step-by-step until the goal state is achieved.

 ### Algorithm Used

 * State Space Search
 * Breadth First Search (BFS)

+## ▶️ Execution Steps

+1. Enter initial and goal stack configurations.
+2. Represent blocks as stacks internally.
+3. Apply BFS to explore possible states.
+4. Move only the top block between stacks.
+5. Generate valid intermediate states.
+6. Check for goal state after each move.
+7. Display step-by-step solution when goal is reached.

 ### Features